DanySA22/AI-Immigration-Helper/Capstone Proposal.md

 The app will include JSON Web Token Authentication as well as OAuth 2.0 with Google.

-JSON Web Token Authentication
+***JSON Web Token Authentication***

 Using the Passport.js library as middleware on the Node.js/Express.js app It will include a sign-up page that will collect to the MySQL database-relevant data from the user.
 Then the user will be redirected to a log-in page where authentication credentials will be checked -form validation included- to authenticate and obtain a JSON web token for access to those app functionalities that require it.

-Oauth 2.0 with Google
+***Oauth 2.0 with Google***

 Using the Passport.js library as middleware on the Node.js/Express.js app It will include the Google logo for sign-up connection on the same page as the login form.

-App functionalities that require authentication:
+***App functionalities that require authentication:***

-•	Save the GPT output data.
+  + Save the GPT output data.
-•	Recover the user history and all the features that came with it like filtering and downloading this user history information.
+  + Recover the user history and all the features that came with it like filtering and downloading this user history information.

 ## Roadmap

-Sprint 1 Tasks
+**Sprint 1 Tasks**

 Estimated time: 15h

-Creating the React app Functional Component and Pages with the basic structure and basic layout styling.
+<u>Creating the React app Functional Component and Pages with the basic structure and basic layout styling.</u>

-•	Create Git local repo main and three sprints’ branches.
+  + Create Git local repo main and three sprints’ branches.
-•	Add React Router and organize pages and components inside pages.
+  + Add React Router and organize pages and components inside pages.
-•	Add a basic layout styling following the mockups.
+  + Add a basic layout styling following the mockups.
-•	Organize the folder structure tree following best practices.
+  + Organize the folder structure tree following best practices.

 Create an Express app with the basic structure of the folder and the functionalities for storing data in the Database.
 •	Create Git local repo main and three sprints’ branches.
 •	Create an express app and organize the folder following best practices and convenience: this  includes folders for Routes, Models, and Controllers files.
 Organize the import/export flow conveniently.
 •	Add the necessary drives to use MySQL and MongoDB databases.
 •	On the folder for models (database tables information) create files where you define a connection with MySQL Database and create tables according with design.
 Use Knex.js for this.
 •	On the same folder create a connection with MongoDB using Mongoose

-Sprint 2 Tasks
+**Sprint 2 Tasks**

 Estimated time: 30h.
 Adding frontend needed functionality.
 •	Setting necessary props, hooks (tentatively will be useState, useEffect, useParams), and event listeners.